Redm-Extended-PT/rdx_butcher/README.md

-# rdx_crypto_butcher
+# rdx_butcher

-Butcher table locations made to sell pelts/carcasses with redem_roleplay framework.
+Butcher table locations made to sell pelts/carcasses with redm_extended framework.

 When holding a pelt or a carcass at a butcher location, recieve a native prompt to sell the item to the butcher.

 # Installation
 1. Clone this repository.
 2. Extract the zip.
-3. import SQL file into database
-4. Put rdx_crypto_butcher to your resource folder.
+3. Put rdx_butcher to your resource folder.
-5. Add "start rdx_crypto_butcher" in your "server.cfg".
+4. Add "start rdx_butcher" in your "server.cfg".
-6. Edit config to your liking.
+5. Edit config to your liking.
-7. Profit
+6. Profit

 # Required resource
 - redm_extended
+- pNotify

 # Made by
 - CryptoGenics
-- Converted by ValiantCraven27
+- Converted to redm_extended by ValiantCraven27
 - Thanks to https://github.com/OTRP for the config setup